1voyager3/hemisphere-definition/README.md

 ## @desc

-Implementing of Season Definition in the hemisphere app on React using Semantic-UI
+Implementing of Season Hemisphere Definition app on React using Semantic-UI